Financial information

 Regional airports

-All seven of Swedavia’s regional airports shall be accessible to residents, businesses and tourists.
+All six regional airports are to provide connectivity for the region’s residents, businesses and tourists.
 The airports are being developed and modernised to increase both efficiency and capacity and to make them important meeting places.
-They are in many ways vital to the development of these regions.
-During the period 2016-2025, about 1.9 billion kronor is being invested in the airports.
+The airports are in many ways vital to the development of these regions.
+Over the next two years, investments will mostly be maintenance investments, including in electrical switchgear but also in preparations for aviation’s climate transition.

 Real Estate